pokt-network/pocket-network-protocol/utility/README.md

 #### 3.5.5 Application Servicing

-When an Application chooses to start a new session, the Gateway is responsible for dispatching the on-chain `StartSession` request and use an off-chain mechanism (e.g. AccessTokens) to service the Application.
+When an Application chooses to start a new session, the Gateway is responsible for dispatching the `StartSession` request using on-chain and use an off-chain mechanism (e.g. AccessTokens) to service the Application.
 Throughout the duration of the session, validation and communication between the Application and Gateway are done using off-chain mechanisms, which are outside the scope of this document.

 [Ring Signatures](https://en.wikipedia.org/wiki/Ring_signature) will be used in order to allow both the Application and the Gateway to sign the Relay.